-In this human life, we all hurt at times.
+As human beings, we all hurt at times.
 This is part of our shared, common humanity.

-And yet some of us take this pain “on” at a very deep level, blaming ourselves for it.
-Instead of viewing pain as something we share as human beings, we take our pain personally, as if it’s our fault.
+Some of us internalize this pain at a very deep level, blaming ourselves for it.
+Instead of viewing pain as something we share as human beings, we believe it’s our fault.

 This belief can appear in our lives in several ways:

 - Feeling ashamed of our wounds.

 - Blaming ourselves for being “too sensitive,” for getting hurt in the first place.

 - Turning our spiritual ideals into weapons – where we tell ourselves if only we were more spiritual we’d be impenetrable to hurt.